-Pictured below is a 38-year-old female patient of Dr. Forsberg’s who chose to undergo breast augmentation with 350cc silicone implants after becoming dissatisfied with the small, deflated appearance of her breasts after nursing several children.
+Pictured below is a 38-year-old female patient who chose to undergo breast augmentation with 350cc silicone implants after becoming dissatisfied with the small, deflated appearance of her breasts after nursing several children.

 What can I expect in terms of scarring?

 In general, there are three options to consider for the location of the incision used to create the pocket for the breast implant.
 The final scar can hide within the lower fold of the breast (inframammary incision), along the outside border of the areola, which is the pigmented skin surrounding the nipple (periareolar incision), or within the armpit (axillary incision).
 While there are advantages and disadvantages to each technique, I believe the inframammary incision provides the least visibility and best long-term result.
 Usually this incision fades away into the crease between the lower portion of the breast and the chest wall.
 It affords the surgeon the most direct accessibility to the pocket being created for the implant which results in the shortest incisions and most symmetric and accurate implant placement.
 Unlike the periareolar incision, the inframammary incision avoids dissection through the breast tissue, which can result in contamination of the breast implant with bacteria normally found within the breast ducts.

 Should the breast implants be placed over or under the muscle?